hturnbull93/makers_notes/week_notes/week3.md

 Learning Objective & Achievement Plan

-I will move towards the **Explain the basics of how the web works** goal by doing the following:
+I will move towards the **Team Success** course goals by doing the following:

 - [x] Attend the [Empathy EQ workshop]